-Plethysmography is used to measure changes in volume in different parts of the body.
+Plethysmography measures changes in volume in different parts of the body.
 The test may be done to check for

 Penile pulse volume recording is a type of this test.
 It is done on the penis to check for causes of